mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the `ListView`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="ListView.ImageHeight" .number} *ImageHeight*
+: Specifies the image height of ListView layouts containing images

+{:id="ListView.ImageWidth" .number} *ImageWidth*
+: Specifies the image width of ListView layouts containing images

+{:id="ListView.ListData" .text .do} *ListData*
+: Specifies data to be displayed in the ListView rows as an ArrayList of JsonObjects.
+Designer only property.

+{:id="ListView.ListViewLayout" .number .do} *ListViewLayout* : Specifies type of layout for ListView row.
+Designer only property.

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).

 {:id="ListView.SelectionColor" .color} *SelectionColor*
 : The color of the item when it is selected.

+{:id="ListView.SelectionDetailText" .text .ro .bo} *SelectionDetailText* : Returns the Secondary or Detail text in the ListView at the position set by SelectionIndex

 {:id="ListView.SelectionIndex" .number .bo} *SelectionIndex* : The index of the currently selected item, starting at `1`.
 If no item is selected, the value